-I normally try to stay upbeat or positive because I personally feel it is better than wallowing in self-pity.
-However, our journey with my daughter’s Celiac diagnosis has been anything but positive.
+Normally, I try to stay upbeat or positive, but, our Celiac journey was anything but upbeat and positive.
 We came out of it smelling like roses, but our Celiac journey consisted of a lot of yelling, shaming, guilt, blame, and a plethora of other feelings I am not proud of.
 What I am proud of is that we, as a family, have come through it and are better for it.

 I hated potty training, I mean HATED it!
 I would have paid any amount of money to have someone else take care of that little task.
 We got through it, so to speak, but it was not pleasant for any of us.